wpnya/Number-prediction/README.md

 ## Demo
 ![demo](https://github.com/wpnya/Number-prediction/assets/121402730/87b30fde-3c7f-42a0-ad03-99d64e098202)
 ## Thoughts
-- add screeshots of drawn numbers with labels in train sample (espesially 6s, 7s and 9s)
+- add screeshots of drawn numbers with labels into train sample (espesially 6s, 7s and 9s)
 - make brush more like MNIST (probably the main problem)
 - draw numbers more centered